warp-contracts/warp-wasm-templates/assemblyscript/README.md

     npm run read:[network]
 ```

 ...which compiles contract, deploys it and then reads its state.
-Using SDKs' methods works exactly the same like in case of a regular JS contract.
+Using SDKs' methods works exactly the same as in case of a regular JS contract.